pmunts/muntsos/README.txt

    sold for USD $45 at its launch in April 2013, which would have been an impressive feat except that the Raspberry Pi had already arrived on the market a few months earlier at USD $35.
-Although the BeagleBone Black was more capable thttp://git.munts.com/muntsos/doc/han the first couple of Raspberry Pi generations, it has been overshadowed by the Raspberry Pi Model 2 and 3, which sport quad-core processors.
+Although the BeagleBone Black was more capable than the first couple of Raspberry Pi generations, it has been overshadowed by the Raspberry Pi Model 2 and 3, which sport quad-core processors.
 The great strength of the BeagleBone Black and its kin compared to the Raspberry Pi family is the sheer number of GPIO pins and peripheral ports available on its two 46-pin [25]expansion headers.
 Even after eMMC, I2C, SPI, and UART pins have been allocated, there are 42 GPIO pins available.

    The BeagleBone Black has a Texas Instruments [26]Sitara AM3358 processor running at 1 GHz, 512 MB of RAM and 4 GB eMMC flash on board.